uviclibraries/nvivo-advanced/act-1-cases.md

 19.	**Let’s explore our data.** Now it is time to play with our data and find out patterns, differences, and so on.
 Go to the main tab and click on **EXPLORE,** then select attribute values for cases and in the ox right next to it, choose a variable and click **>**

     You should immediately see a **Treemap** with the occurrence of cases per country (in the case of mine).
-You can then add the other variables by selecting them and clicking > - take a moment to see what happens.
+You can then add the other variables by selecting them and clicking >.

+    Take a moment to see what happens.
 You will notice that your Treemap is grouping all of them as you add more information.
 By exploring the countries, for instance, we can see that most of the cases were born in the UK.

     <img src="images/act-2/19-1.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">

 20. Now, keep exploring and click next to the Treemap where you read **Sunburst**